 The next Missouri bird in our list is the painted bunting.
 It is one of the most colorful Missouri birds.

 - This songbird is stocky and resembles a finch in size and overall body shape.
-The painted bunted considered a rare species, especially in Missouri.
+The painted bunted is considered a rare species, especially in Missouri.

 - The most prominent feature of this bunting is the coloring, especially in male birds.